Description

 - Use format string to modify

-to the one-gadget and trigger it by a format placeholder with large width field.
+__free_hookto the one-gadget and trigger it by a format placeholder with large width field.

 Exploit